ant-design/ant-design/.github/CONTRIBUTING.md

 ## Providing a demo while reporting a bug

 It would be helpful to provide a demo which can re-produce the bug 100%.
 Please fork this [CodePen](http://codepen.io/anon/pen/pgdXYp?editors=001) and re-produce the bug you met.
-Then, create an issue like this [example](http://dwz.cn/2AF9ao).
+Then, create an issue.
 The most important thing is: double check before claiming that you have found a bug.

 ## Tips about Feature Request